 Throughout the school year, activities that encourage school spirit and develop student leadership may be offered.
-The School believes that participation in these activities is an important part of the educational process, and student involvement is encouraged.
+The Institute believes that participation in these activities is an important part of the educational process, and student involvement is encouraged.

-HOUSING
+HOUSING ASSISTANCE

-Although the School does not maintain dormitory facilities, students who are relocating and must arrange their own housing may request additional assistance from the Education or Admissions Department.
+Although the Institute does not maintain dormitory facilities, students who are relocating and must arrange their own housing may request additional assistance from the Admissions Director